mindful-math/mindful-math.github.io/content/post/techincalWriting.md

 **good**:

-The sum of deleted intervals in the Cantor set is geometrically decaying whose value is computed below:
+The sum of deleted intervals in the Cantor set is geometrically decaying,

 $$ \sum\limits_{i=0}^\infty \frac{1}{3}\left(\frac{2}{3}\right)^i = \frac{1/3}{1-2/3} = 1.$$